Reversal Trading Pattern Setups

 Double Bottom

-This is a reversal commodity pattern that forms after an extended downwards commodities trend.
+This is a reversal commodity pattern that forms after an extended down-wards trend.
 It is made up of 2 consecutive troughs that are roughly equal, with a moderate peak between.

-This formation is considered complete once commodities trading price makes the second low and then penetrates the highest point between the lows, called the neck-line.
-The buy indication from this bottoming out signal occurs when the commodity market breaks-out the neckline to the upside.
+This formation is considered complete once trading price makes the second low and then penetrates the highest point between the lows, called the neck-line.
+The buy indication from this bottoming out signal forms when the commodity market breaks-out the neckline to the upside.

 Summary: